 General Discussion

-There are many interesting aspects to this case.
+This critical incident introduces students to the concept of brand architecture, and provides students with the branding decision factors considered within the automotive category.
+Students learn conceptual terms and then apply them to Nissan.

+The relevant theory and literature that applies in this critical incident is the LOGMAN model.
+The LOGMAN model, published in the Journal of Product and Brand Management, in a 2004 article titled, “The LOGMAN Model: A Logical Brand Management Model.”

+This model combined theories and insights from other scholarship on the topic: Kaplan and Norton’s balanced scorecard method, the Boston Consulting Group’s brand value creation method, the path analysis method, the gap analysis method, and the house of quality method.

+It proposes an audit of questions that guide brand managers may use in making brand management decisions.
+This model is particularly useful and practical as brand managers evaluate whether customer perceptions of the company's brand drivers and the external brand drivers are in line with the company's brand objectives.
+It analyzes the logical consistency of the company's brand policy across multiple customer segments and over time.

 According to David Aaker, in the book Managing Brand Equity, he writes about the resiliency of the Datsun name.
 A survey in 1988, found that after five years of absence, the Datsun name was as well recognized as the Nissan name although Nissan had spent a tremendous amount of money for branding.

 Aaker also provides estimates for the name change to Datsun.
 The cost to change the name was estimated to exceeded half a billion dollars.
 Operational costs, like changing signs at the 1,100 dealerships cost approximately $30 million.
 Second one may assume that $200 million was spent on advertising between 1982 and 1984 because of the name change, and then another $50 million was wasted because the “Datsun: We are Driven Campaign” was prematurely stopped.
 Finally assume even that a .3% market share was lost for a three-year period because of buyer confusion.
 That loss alone represented many hundreds of millions of dollars in marginal profit.

+Further references are provided in the Reference Section of this teaching note.

 Epilogue

 The success of Datsun Go and Go Plus in India, Indonesia, Russia, and South Africa remains to be seen.